Edmund Doubleday

 Doubleday went to Scotland as a royal commissioner to investigate the controversial new silver mine at Hilderston in January 1608.
-In 1609 Doubleday and Knyvett were given grant of "keeping plate and money in the tower and the coinage of money there and elsewhere for life" In 1611 they were given the joint title of Warden of the Mint.
+In 1609 Doubleday and Knyvett were given a grant of "keeping plate and money in the tower and the coinage of money there and elsewhere for life" In 1611 they were given the joint title of Warden of the Mint.
 Meanwhile, he had joined the Worshipful Company of Vintners in 1610 of which he became one of the wealthiest members.

 Doubleday was involved in further law enforcement on Christmas Day 1611 at the chapel in Whitehall when King James and his family were at prayer.
 One John Selman went into the chapel and Doubleday spotted him as suspicious and kept a watch on him.
 Doubleday saw Selman picking the pocket of Leonard Barry and they gave chase.
 Once Selman was caught, Doubleday gripped him by both hands and Barry retrieved his purse.
 Selman was hanged in January.

 In 1614, Doubleday was elected Member of Parliament for Westminster.
 He was master of the Vintners Company from 1616 to 1617.
 In December 1620 he was re-elected MP for Westminster, but died two days after the election.
 He asked to be buried near the vestry in St Margaret's Church.